microsoft/Validate-DCB/Examples/Readme.md

 - ****VLANID**** - (Required) The VLAN assigned to the adapter.
 Use `Get-NetAdapterAdvancedProperty -RegistryKeyword VLANID` to determine the assigned VLAN

 - ****JumboPacket**** - (Optional) The jumbo frame size expected on the adapter.
 Use the following command to determine the assigned jumbo frame size `Get-NetAdapterAdvancedProperty -RegistryKeyword *JumboPacket`
+-
+- ****EncapOverhead**** - (Optional) The encap overhead specified on the physical adapter.
+Use the following command to determine the EncapOverhead size `Get-NetAdapterAdvancedProperty -RegistryKeyword *EncapOverhead`

 This configuration will check for a configuration on the node like this: